Requirement to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 When a sample is found to contain an unacceptable residue an investigation is carried out at the farm of origin to establish the cause.

-The fees are charged for each industry sector and cover the cost of running the programme.
+The fees are charged for each industry sector (except honey) and cover the cost of running the programme.
 Charges are based on throughput of each species and production data and the information is submitted from various sources.

 The frequency of invoicing varies per sector.